LizhenWangT/FaceVerse/README.md

 ![results](./docs/results.jpg)
 **Fig.1** Single-image fitting results using FaceVerse model.

+### FaceVerse version 4

+Updated on December 19, 2024

+We have provided an easy-to-use and faster version in this new Git (https://github.com/LizhenWangT/FaceVerse_v4), which can directly predict parameters by a ResNet50.

 ## FaceVerse PCA model and pre-trained checkpoints
 Please download the zip file of **version 0** or **version 1** (recommended) and unzip it in the `./data` folder.